reuk/wayverb/docs_source/boundary.md

 The ideal boundary model would allow complete control over the frequency- and direction-dependent absorption and scattering of a surface.
-Though this is reasonably straightforward in geometric models, it is far from a solved problem for the digital waveguide mesh (DWM).
+Though this is reasonably straightforward to implement in geometric models, it is far from a solved problem for the digital waveguide mesh (DWM).
 Several possible implementations are discussed in the literature, each with unique drawbacks.

 This section will begin by discussing the ideal behaviour of modelled acoustic boundaries.
 Then, the implementation for geometric models will be discussed.